 The ultimate goal of the user who makes such a request is to find a specific site and search for information directly on it.
-Therefore, it does not make sense to add navigation queries that are not related to your brand, company name or brand to the semantic core.
-People, even when they see your resource in the first place of the issue, will still pay attention to other site display parameters in this issue, in particular, to the url address and are more likely to go to the desired site.
+Therefore, it does not make sense to add navigation queries unrelated to your brand, company name, or brand to the semantic core.
+People, even when they see your resource in the first place of the issue, will still pay attention to other site display parameters, particularly the URL address, and are more likely to go to the desired site.

 An information request implies the user’s desire to find the information he is interested in on the Internet.
 It does not imply any particular site.